- Yes

 |---|---|---|

 | AML-90 | French wheeled fire-support vehicle used by Iraq for reconnaissance.
 Its 90 mm low-pressure gun gave Iraqi reconnaissance units much heavier punch than ordinary scout cars.
-Iraqi vehicles also appear to feature a laser-range finder. | Type: 4×4 armoured car.
+Some Iraqi vehicles also appear to have been modified with a laser rangefinder mounted above the cannon. | Type: 4×4 armoured car.
 Crew: 3.
 Weight: about 5.5–6 t.
 Armament: 90 mm D921/F1 low-pressure gun, 7.62 mm MGs.
 Ammo: around 20 rounds.
 Speed: roughly 90–100 km/h.
 Protection: light armour. |

 Read more: AML-90 | War Thunder Wiki